Does Cane Corso Like To Dig? (Answered!)

 A part of being a good leader is about setting your Cane Corso up for success, not setting them up to fail.
 So, if this digging problem is happening when you go out and you leave your Cane Corso with free access to the garden, simply stop leaving them with free access to the garden.

-I know that it doesn’t solves your problem.
-It puts a plaster over it and allows you to come up with a strategy of how to fix the digging problem.
 If you can’t supervise the problem, try to manage the environment.
-Stop giving your Cane Corso access to the problem areas by utilizing crates, pens, adding new fences, or barricading things off.
+Stop giving your Cane Corso access to the problem areas by utilizing crates, and pens, adding new fences, or barricading things off.

-First you manage the environment and in the next step we are going to correct the behavior.
+First, you manage the environment and in the next step, we are going to correct the behavior.

 5. Correct – redirect – reinforce